-Applications for admission to degree and certificate candidacy are reviewed three times each year.
+Applications for admission to degree and certificate candidacy are reviewed 3 times each year.
 Students who wish to be admitted to degree candidacy for the following term, or who wish to take their fifth course in the following term, must submit their completed application to the GLS office prior to the deadline for admission for that term.
-Admissions deadlines for the coming year are as follows:
+Admissions deadlines for the coming year will be published on the GLS calendar online at wesleyan.edu/masters/calendar.html